-Cancer Institute strongly believes our patients should never have to fight cancer alone - so we do all we can to support our patient caregivers.
+Baylor Scott & White Cancer Institute strongly believe our patients should never have to fight cancer alone - so we do all we can to support our patient caregivers.
 In addition to moral support, we offer caregivers access to our formal support groups.
 We also open our on-site exercise classes to caregivers, affording them a meaningful opportunity to release stress while waiting for patients undergoing therapy.

-Your first step should be to find the right cancer specialist and treatment facility - and we are more than happy to consult with you and answer your questions at Cancer Institute of Dallas.
+Your first step should be to find the right cancer specialist and treatment facility - and we are more than happy to consult with you and answer your questions at BSW Cancer Institute.

 Monday - Friday